trendct-data/occupation-wages-states/stories/story_WA.md

 ## Worst paid jobs

-Its lowest-paying jobs include <span class='occ_title_em'>counter attendants, cafeteria, food concession, and coffee shop</span>, <span class='occ_title_em'>dining room and cafeteria attendants and bartender helpers</span>, and <span class='occ_title_em'>gaming dealers</span>.
+Its lowest-paying jobs include <span class='occ_title_em state'>counter attendants, cafeteria, food concession, and coffee shop</span>, <span class='occ_title_em state'>dining room and cafeteria attendants and bartender helpers</span>, and <span class='occ_title_em state'>gaming dealers</span>.
 After adjusting for cost of living, those occupational groups make $22,688,  $23,574, and  $26,002, respectively.

-<span class='occ_title_em'>Real estate brokers</span> have seen the largest decline in wages.
+<span class='occ_title_em state'>Real estate brokers</span> have seen the largest decline in wages.
 Between 1999 and 2015, the adjusted median annual salary dropped from $167,110 to $67,245.
 That's a change of about -59 percent.

-Meanwhile, <span class='occ_title_em'>dentists, all other specialists</span> saw the sharpest increase in wages in Washington.
+Meanwhile, <span class='occ_title_em state'>dentists, all other specialists</span> saw the sharpest increase in wages in Washington.
 Income went up 150.33 percent between 1999 and 2015 from $67,875 to $169,913.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Washington was among <span class='occ_title_em'>helpers, construction trades, all other</span>.
+The biggest decline for any job category in Washington was among <span class='occ_title_em state'>helpers, construction trades, all other</span>.
 In 2004, there were 1,470 employees.
 But by 2015, that figure declined 94.56 percent to 80.

 The jobs that had gained the most employees was slaughterers and meat packers.
 There were 3,967 percent more workers in 2015 as compared to 2004.
 Overall, the total number of workers grew from 30 to 1,220 in Washington.